linode/docs/docs/web-servers/lamp/how-to-install-a-lamp-stack-on-arch-linux/index.md

         sudo systemctl start mysqld.service
         sudo systemctl enable mysqld.service

-4. Run `mysql_secure_installation`, a program that helps secure MySQL. `mysql_secure_installation` gives you the option to set your root password, disable root logins from outside localhost, remove anonymous user accounts, remove the test database and then reload the privilege tables:
+4. Run `mysql_secure_installation`, a program that helps secure MySQL and MariaDB. `mysql_secure_installation` gives you the option to set your root password, disable root logins from outside localhost, remove anonymous user accounts, remove the test database and then reload the privilege tables:

         mysql_secure_installation